White spots on your Aloe Vera plant can be attributed to two primary factors, i.e., natural genetic pigmentation or mealybug attack.

 Other leaves will probably have more colonies of fungus or mealybugs, and it’s better to get rid of them.

-2. Spray Fungicides To Get Rid Of The Fungus Problem
+2. Spray Fungicides To Remove The Fungus Colonies

 Once you have cleaned the visible white spots and removed the affected leaves off your Aloe plant, you can think of tackling this issue.